Relm4/book/src/threads_and_async.md

 This will setup the worker to run on a new thread.

 You might wonder why workers even exist if we already have commands.
-Actually, workers have some unique properties: They can only run only one task at the time and store state like a regular component.
+Actually, workers have some unique properties: They can only run one task at the time and store state like a regular component.

 ## Local futures